aungkokomm/CineLibraryCS/README.md

 CineLibrary is **free and open-source** software, released under the MIT License.

 It will always remain free — no subscriptions, no paywalls, no telemetry.
 Built for myself, shared with you.
+MIT licensed · © 2026 Aung Ko Ko · <a href="https://aungkokomm.github.io/">more of my apps</a>